ikmb/esga/docs/usage.md

 #### `--nexonerate` [ default = 200 ]
 Number of alignments to compute in each Exonerate job.
 Larger values will usually create longer run times, but decrease the number of parallel jobs and load on the file system.

-#### `--nchunks` [ default = 10 ]
+#### `--npart_size` [ default = 200000000 ]
-Number of pieces to split the genome assembly into before running RepeatMasker and Augustus jobs.
-For example, if you want to annotate the human genome, a chunk size of 23 would place each chromosome into one chunk.
-Chunks cannot be smaller than individual scaffolds/chromosomes.
+Size of the pieces into which the genome is split for parallelization optimization.
+By default, this is set to `200000000`, i.e. 200Mb.
+This function will *not* break scaffolds, but simply tries to distribute the assembly into chunks of this size - some chunks may be bigger, some smaller.
+This function uses [fasta-splitter.pl](http://kirill-kryukov.com/study/tools/fasta-splitter/).

+Settings this to larger values will create fewer parallel jobs, so the run time is likely going to increase.
+However, this may be desirable for example if the pipeline crashes during the PASA stage, meaning that the individual parts of the genome were too small for pasa to be able to derive meaningful statistics for gene building.

 ### 7. Other options